 Applicants may submit a portfolio of any combination of the below, for a maximum of 20 uploads:

 Up to 10 minutes total of time-based media (whether audio, narrated slide show, video) (mp3/mp4/mov) from an ongoing project.
 Please label uploads with title, year, format.
-SlideRoom can also accept links to YouTube videos.
+SlideRoom can also accept links to YouTube/Vimeo.

 Applicants must submit:

-1-page project description (doc/docx or pdf).
+1-page project description (pdf).
 Please provide context for the material you are submitting—the nature, duration, and future of the project, where and when the submitted work was made, and your ultimate intentions for the work.
 How will winning the Lange-Taylor Prize further your work on this project?

 Note: Applicants may include URLs where additional related work may be viewed.

-1-page statement (doc/docx or pdf) that addresses the use of words and images in your work.
-Please describe how you think about the relationship of text and/or sound to visual media in the materials you have submitted.
-How do you “rely on and exploit, in intriguing and effective ways, the interplay of words and images in the creation and presentation” of your work?
-How is this interplay advantageous in the representation of your documentary project?
+1-page statement (pdf) that addresses the use and relationship of words and images in your work.
+If your project combines audio recordings, text, photographs, and video, for instance, please submit a sample of each and address how these elements “rely on and exploit, in intriguing and effective ways, the interplay of words and images in the creation and presentation” of your work.
+How is this interplay advantageous in fulfilling the goals of your documentary project?

 $65 entry fee